kristelaym/Kristel4VP/posts/ant-question1.md

 ## **4. Sponsors**
 **Strengthening our sponsor relationships** has been a priority for me.
 This year, during the **Dress to Impress** workshop, we involved our sponsor, **Niche Technologies**, by **providing them with a fully prepared laptop** to ensure a **smooth experience**.

 This allowed them to **interact with students directly**, assisting them with the workshop and fostering **casual conversations**.
 These interactions not only **improve our relationship with sponsors** but also give our members a **unique opportunity to connect with industry professionals in an informal setting**.

+*March 29th,2025*